Arid-Systems/iotobex-client-example-openwire/README.md

 # iotobex-client-example-openwire
-Example of client implementation for an Iotobex OpenWire connection utilizing Java Message Service (JMS).
+Example of client implementation demonstrating a method of connection to the Iotobex service, in this case an OpenWire connection utilizing Java Message Service (JMS).

-This code implements a client to demonstrate connection to the Iotobex service.

 Iotobex is an information exchange for the Internet of Things.
 It enables:
 - The dissemination of, and easy access to, “public” Internet of Things (IoT) information.